GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### By June 1949 people had begun to realize that it was not so easy to get programs right as at one time appeared.
+> ### The cost of adding a feature isn’t just the time it takes to code it.
+The cost also includes the addition of an obstacle to future expansion.
+The trick is to pick the features that don’t fight each other.
 >
-> ~ *Maurice Wilkes*
+> ~ *John Carmack*

 ---
 ## 🏎 Quick Facts